 - Your horse’s lips must line up with the hole in the muzzle!
-Otherwise, he’s going to manipulate the muzzle forward or back, also causing rubs.
-Some of the thinner muzzles are easy to cut out and adjust the opening.
+Otherwise, he will manipulate the muzzle forward or back, also causing rubs.
+Some thinner muzzles are easy to cut out and adjust the opening.
 For longer-lasting muzzles, the eating surface is slotted all over, so your horse feels like he has a lot of options.

 - Keep the bottom of the muzzle, the eating side, about an inch away from your horse’s lips.
 This allows him to set the muzzle on the grass and then get a bit, minimizing friction.

-- You will need to watch your horse eat with the muzzle so you can see how it moves with your horse’s face and mouth.
+- You will need to watch your horse eat with the muzzle to see how it moves with your horse’s face and mouth.
 This is easiest on short grass.
-It’s even easier when you take a video of your horse’s and play it back a bit slower.
+It’s even easier when you take a video of your horse and play it back a bit slower.
 This will give you possible areas to adjust.

 - Sometimes the attachments between the muzzle and the halter get a bit “floopy” and the muzzle has too much play and movement.
 You can remedy this by tightly taping up the attachments so they are firmer.
 This also helps to prevent rubs.

-Check this out when your horse is standing, and also when he his his noggin smushed into the grass.
+Check this out when your horse is standing, and when his noggin is smushed into the grass.

 How to prevent grazing muzzle rubs.

 - Fit, fit, fit.
 And then get to work on any friction that you see.
-It’s sometimes obvious where the halter rubs, you will see broken and ruffled hairs.
-This is the time to make adjustments, not when the skin is open!
+It’s sometimes apparent where the halter rubs, you will see broken and ruffled hairs.
+This is the time to adjust, not when the skin is open!

 - Use fleece or sheepskin covers.
 These are easily ordered and can be cut for an exact fit.
 Keep any velcro closures pointing outwards.